 - Severe anemia

 - Medications including anti-inflammatory drugs such as aspirin, ibuprofen, and prednisone.
-The physican and patient should always discuss the risks and benefits of using these medications during fracture healing
+The physician and patient should always discuss the risks and benefits of using these medications during fracture healing

 - Some bones, such as toe bones, have inherent stability and excellent blood supply.
 They can be expected to heal with minimal treatment.

 - Some bones, such as the upper thighbone (femoral head and neck) and small wrist bone (scaphoid), have a limited blood supply.
-The blood supply can be destroyed if these bones are broken.
+The blood supply can be destroyed when these bones are broken.

 Patients with nonunions usually feel pain at the site of the break long after the initial pain of the fracture disappears.
 This pain may last months, or even years.
 It may be constant, or it may occur only when the broken arm or leg is used.